CIT2318/basic-functions/README.md

 #Functions

-Open functions.php in a text editor and answer the questions.
+Open functions.php in a text editor and add your own code to answer the questions.